DHTMLX/docs-suite/docs/combobox/api/combobox_keydown_event.md

 @params:
 - `event` - a native KeyboardEvent object
-- `id` - the id of the element of Combobox in focus
+- `id` - the id of the option of Combobox in focus

 @example:
 combobox.events.on("keydown", function(event, id) {